Transgender soldiers, veterans shaken by Trump's ban on their service

 Sergeant Sam Hunt, an electrician serving in the Nevada Army National Guard, said people had long referred to him as a man.
 He thought he could serve openly as such after former Democratic President Barack Obama lifted the transgender ban.

-Earlier this month, he learned that the Department of Defence had approved his transition to male from female.
+Earlier this month, he learned that the Department of Defense had approved his transition to male from female.